 As the Drum tempo reaches its peak the Volcano erupts in gigantic fashion before falling quieter, but this is simply a lull before the final eruptions that features a giant fireball reminiscent of refinery Gas Explosion!
 The heat from this is incredible from the sidewalk and elicits many a cry of shock and awe from the spectators.
 The final flurry is the finale and the Volcano returns to deep sleep, ready to erupt again in 56 minutes’ time for a fresh audience.

 Where to Get he best View of the Mirage Volcano?

 It is not difficult to get a great view of the Show.
 The sidewalk directly in front of the Volcano is wide and has viewing points providing clear and unobstructed views of the Volcano Show.
 There is a covered overlook out ide the Mirage Lobby or you can even book a Volcano View Room and watch the Show in Comfort!

-Directing in front of the volcano is the largest and cosest to the action.
-From here you will really feel the heat and get the most dramatic expereince.
+Directing in front of the volcano is the largest and closest to the action.
+From here you will really feel the heat and get the most dramatic experience.
 However, you will not be alone and this is easily the most crowded.
 Get there early and stake out a spot and you will be rewarded with the best show.
-But his does mean spensing quite a while doing nothing while you wait for the show to start.
-Late comers will also cram in around you as the hour draw near!
+But his does mean spending quite a while doing nothing while you wait for the show to start.
+Latecomers will also cram in around you as the hour draw near!

 We have highlighted orange viewpoints on the map.
 These are great spots that still give unobstructed views and are likely less crowded.
 These you can rock up late and still get a great view.
 The lower orange area highlighted on the map is particularly good for photographers or videographers.
 If you are looking to set up a Tripod the Green Zone will just be too busy and you can expect to get the tripod kicked (possibly accidentally!) and your shot ruined!